DeployQL/LintDB/README.md

 LintDB
 =========

 **LintDB** is a multi-vector database meant for Gen AI.
-LintDB natively supports late interaction like colBERT and PLAID.
+LintDB natively supports late interaction like ColBERT and PLAID.

 # Key Features
 - **Multi vector support**: LintDB stores multiple vectors per document id and calculates the max similarity across vectors to determine relevance.
 - **Bit-level Compression**: LintDB fully implements PLAID's bit compression, storing 128 dimension embeddings in as low as 16 bytes.
 - **Embedded**: LintDB can be embedded directly into your Python application.
 No need to setup a separate database.
-- **Full Support for PLAID and ColBERT**: LintDB is built around PLAID and colbert for efficient storage and lookup of token level embeddings.
+- **Full Support for PLAID and ColBERT**: LintDB is built around PLAID and ColBERT.
+- **Filtering**: LintDB supports filtering on any field in the schema.

 # Installation
 LintDB relies on OpenBLAS for accerlated matrix multiplication.
 To smooth the process of installation, we only support conda.